Gerald Thomas Bergan: Early life

 Gerald Bergan was born on January 26, 1892, in Peoria, Illinois, to William and Mary (née O'Connell) Bergan.
-After graduating from Spalding Institute in Peoria he attended St. Viator College in Bourbonnais, Illinois, where he excelled in athletics.
+After graduating from Spalding Institute, a Catholic high school in Peoria, he attended St. Viator College in Bourbonnais, Illinois, where he excelled in athletics.
 Bergan continued his studies at the Pontifical North American College in Rome.

+Priesthood

-Bergan was ordained to the priesthood for the Diocese of Peoria on October 28, 1915.
-Upon his return to the United States, he served as chancellor and vicar general of the diocese, and rector of the Cathedral of St. Mary of the Immaculate Conception.
+Bergan was ordained to the priesthood in Rome for the Diocese of Peoria on October 28, 1915 by Cardinal Basilio Pompilj.
+Upon his return to the United States, he served as chancellor and vicar general of the diocese, and rector of the Cathedral of St. Mary of the Immaculate Conception in Peoria.

 Bishop of Des Moines

 On March 24, 1934, Bergan was appointed the third bishop of the Diocese of Des Moines by Pope Pius XI.
-He received his episcopal consecration on June 13, 1934, from Cardinal George Mundelein, with Bishops Joseph Schlarman and Henry Rohlman serving as co-consecrators.
-He established a diocesan newspaper called The Messenger.
-At the eighth National Eucharistic Congress in 1941, he spoke on labor-management relations, asserting that the employer must permit workers to engage in collective bargaining.
-He also called for a single union for both labor and capital, and suggested that long-serving employees should have a share in the management of an enterprise.
+He received his episcopal consecration at the Cathedral of St. Mary of the Immaculate Conception on June 13, 1934, from Cardinal George Mundelein, with Bishops Joseph Schlarman and Henry Rohlman serving as co-consecrators.
+As bishop, Bergan established a diocesan newspaper called The Messenger.

+At the Ninth National Eucharistic Congress in St. Paul, Minnesota, in 1941, Bergan spoke on labor-management relations.
+Bergan asserted that the employer must engage with workers in collective bargaining.
+He also called for a single union for both labor and capital, and suggested that senior employees should have a share in the management of an enterprise.